 There are many ways to enjoy mead…

-Our very popular sweet mead, ‘King Harold’s Reserve’, offers a traditional mead experience.
-Inspired by the meads of mediaeval times, it’s especially tempting when mulled (warmed with spices) for a festive treat, on cosy winter evenings, or when friends are visiting.
-It’s also delicious as a decadent dessert wine.
+Our very popular sweet meads offer a traditional mead experience.
+Inspired by the meads of mediaeval times, our sweeter meads are especially tempting when mulled (warmed with spices) for a festive treat, on cosy winter evenings, or when friends are visiting.
+They’re also delicious as a decadent dessert wine.

 Most meads may be enjoyed as an after-dinner drink, or with a cheese platter, while our dry & medium-sweet varietal meads may also be served, lightly chilled, as a table wine.